shivangi073/PopColorProject/README.md

 ## Features:
 1. Real time Color Detection.
-2. Color Detection in an image imported from gallery or taken from camera.
+2. Color Detection in an image imported from gallery or captured from camera.